Skip to content

 • Cut 0.45 cm in case of growing chickens.

-• Don’t cut the both lip together.
+• Don’t cut both lips together.
 Cut one after another.

-• Use block chick trimming machine to cut the lips.
+• Use a block chick trimming machine to cut the lips.

 Don’t cut their lip two days after or before vaccination, after or before using some medicines like sulfur.
-Don’t cut the lip if the hen in a strain, and during adverse weather conditions and if the hen start laying eggs.
+Don’t cut the lip if the hen is strained, during adverse weather conditions and if the hen starts laying eggs.

 Chicks Caring

 During the first weeks after birth, chicks do not want to drink the water due to transporting them from one place to another.
-Thus you have to make adequate water drinking systems in their brooder house, and you have to train them for drinking water.
+Thus, you have to make adequate water drinking systems in their brooder house and train them for drinking water.
 Mix 5% glucose with water, so that they can easily obtain energy.
-Provide them any types of high-quality multivitamins. with water.
-Multivitamin and electrolyte that is Electoral Energy are very effective when you transport chick from a long distance.
-It reduces tiredness and lack of water, and help to create the chick normal.
+Provide them with any type of high-quality multivitamins. with water.
+Multivitamins and electrolyte that is Electoral Energy are very effective when you transport a chick from a long distance.
+It reduces tiredness and lack of water and helps to create the chick normal.
 You should follow Layer Poultry Medicine Schedule for the best production and the highest profit.

-Purchase better strain of one-day-old healthy egger type chicks from a reputed hatchery.
+Purchase a better strain of one-day-old healthy egger-type chicks from a reputed hatchery.
 Usually 2 to 5% extra chicks are supplied.

-Clean, wash and disinfect all equipment with 0.5% Malathion spray after each batch of birds is disposed off.
+Clean, wash and disinfect all equipment with 0.5% Malathion spray after each batch of birds is disposed of.

 Feeding